wodowiesel/GB-Dumper/README.md

   For further technical infos and datasheets take a good look into the Documentation folder!!

-2. GB audio pin(VIN analog) base function is already built-in, but may need extra code changes for rare games!  :construction:
+2. GB audio pin (VIN analog)/ IRQ base function is already built-in, but may need code changes for rare games! :construction:

 3. Formatting
   if you're on Linux or Mac make sure the Windows style line endings (CRLF) don't get removed.